lmstaker/Tjasker-Inspired-Solar-Windmill-Pump/README.md

-'''Most recent version: tkintertest3.py, needs to be adapted for use in Raspberry Pi Most recent applicable version: GUISETWORKS.py, only set run mode operates fully'''
+'''Most recent version: TjaskerGUI.py, is being troubleshooted for use in Raspberry Pi and is the most recent applicable version'''